InSAR: How Satellites Measure Millimeter Ground Movement from 700 km Up

 Quick Answer: InSAR compares the phase of radar signals from two SAR acquisitions over the same area.
 If the ground moved between acquisitions, the path length changes, producing measurable phase shifts.
 One full phase cycle (2π) corresponds to half the radar wavelength of ground displacement — about 2.8 cm for Sentinel-1's C-band.
 With advanced processing (PS-InSAR, SBAS), millimeter-per-year deformation rates are detectable.
 Applications include earthquake co-seismic displacement, volcanic inflation, land subsidence from groundwater extraction, and infrastructure stability monitoring.

-In 2016, a series of InSAR maps of Mexico City went viral — not because of an earthquake, but because they showed the city sinking at rates of up to 30 centimeters per year due to groundwater extraction.
+That sensitivity is why, in 2016, a series of InSAR maps of Mexico City went viral — not because of an earthquake, but because they showed the city sinking at rates of up to 30 centimeters per year due to groundwater extraction.
 The subsidence was invisible at ground level (too slow, too uniform), but from space, the deformation pattern was unmistakable.
+No other measurement technique captures ground movement that subtle at that scale.

-Phase is sensitive to the distance between the satellite and the ground, with extraordinary precision.
+Phase is sensitive to that distance with extraordinary precision.
 A change in distance of just half the radar wavelength produces a full cycle of phase change.
 For Sentinel-1's C-band (5.6 cm wavelength), half a wavelength is 2.8 cm.
 If the ground moves 2.8 cm between two satellite passes, the phase shifts by exactly 2π (one full cycle).

 Interferometry compares the phase from two SAR acquisitions.
 Subtracting the phase of one image from the other produces an interferogram — a map of phase differences that encodes: